 If you can prove the defendant was at fault for the accident, you may be able to receive monetary damages for your medical and hospital bills, property damage, lost wages, pain, and suffering.

 While you may be entitled to file a lawsuit following many car accidents, you must do so promptly.
 The law requires you to submit your personal injury claim with the court within two years.
 This rule is known as the statutes of limitations.
 Typically, the clock starts to run the moment the cause of action is born.
 While four years may seem like a lot of time, in reality, it is not.
 Preparing for trial requires gathering documents and performing in-depth investigations that could take time.
 A skilled rear-end collision lawyer can help you throughout the entire process.

-Miami Personal Injury Attorney Handling Rear-End Collision Claims in Florida
+Miami Car Accident Attorney Handling Rear-End Collision Claims in Florida

 Dealing with a severe injury can be devastating and challenging for the victims and their families.
 The emotional, physical, and psychological effects of a car crash can put you under a lot of stress.
 However, you don’t have to suffer the aftermath alone.
 Miami rear-end collision lawyer Prosper Shaked can help you hold the at-fault parties accountable for your injuries and losses.
 To learn more about your potential lawsuit in a free, confidential consultation, call The Law Offices of Prosper Shaked today at (305) 694-2676.